MCxQC/Hello-World/README.md

 ## Radify Skin Editor Notes

-- Reload any script using **Radify** after making changes for the changes to take effect.
+- After making changes, reload any script that uses **Radify** for them to take effect.

 ---